RevenueCat/revenuecat-docs/docs_source/Integrations & Events/third-party-integrations/onesignal.md

 # 1. Send device data to RevenueCat

-> 📘 Only device-centric API versions of OneSignal (versions 9.0 and below) are supported.
+> 📘 Only device-centric API versions of OneSignal (9.0 and below) are supported.
 >
 > Support for user-centric API versions of OneSignal (11.0 and above) coming soon.